SysError99/Se.JS/README.md

 ---
 ## Page Module

 When you design some of your websites, you may think about how to maintain all your pages.
 For example, you want to create many pages that have the same navigation bar.
 In simplest approach, you duplicate all of them eache pages.
 Which is not a good way to do.
 In server-side, you may write your HTML header in some parts of your server code, then render them in response.
-In client-side, you can also use jQuuery trick to achieve this:
+In client-side, you can also use jQuery trick to achieve this:
 ```javascript
 $.get("navigation.html", function(data){
     $("#nav-placeholder").replaceWith(data);